telerik/kendo-react-layout/docs/panelbar/index.md

 # PanelBar Overview

-The PanelBar for React is a stateless component that displays hierarchical data as a multi-level, expandable component.
+The PanelBar displays hierarchical data as a multi-level, expandable component.
 To store its state and configuration options, use a high-order component.

-The component is part of the Layout `npm` package of the Kendo UI suite for React.
+It is part of the [kendo-react-layout npm package](https://www.npmjs.com/package/@telerik/kendo-react-layout).

-**Figure 1: A template of the PanelBar for React**
+**Figure 1: A template of the PanelBar**

 ![Template of the Kendo UI PanelBar for React](images/panelbar.png)

 ## Demos

 ### Default Setup

-The example below demonstrates the default setup of a Kendo UI PanelBar for React.

 ```html-preview
 <div id="app"></div>